openstack/openstack-manuals/doc/user-guide/source/dashboard_log_in.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Administrative users can use the :guilabel:`Admin` tab to view usage and to
-manage instances, volumes, flavors, images, networks and so on.
+manage instances, volumes, flavors, images, networks, and so on.

 .. figure:: figures/dashboard_admin_tab.png
    :width: 100%

    **Figure: Admin tab**

 From the :guilabel:`Admin` tab, you can access the following category
 to complete these tasks: